Expect This To Happen To Bitcoin’s Price If The Stock Market Crashed

 According to data collected from Coin Metrics, from 2013 to 2019 the correlation coefficient between Bitcoin and the S&P 500 index consistently bounced between -0.2 and 0.2.
 A value between -0.2 and 0.2 represents an insignificant correlation.
 However, since 2020, a strong positive correlation with stocks has been more common.

-At the onset of the Covid-19 pandemic, the correlation coefficient between Bitcoin and the S&P 500 spiked to 0.5; alarmingly high for an uncorrelated asset.
+At the onset of the COVID-19 pandemic, the correlation coefficient between Bitcoin and the S&P 500 spiked to 0.5, alarmingly high for an uncorrelated asset.
 It has remained unexpectedly high throughout much of the pandemic.
-This increasingly positive relationship has also been recorded by other analytics companies.
+Other analytics companies have also recorded this increasingly positive relationship.
 For example, in 2022, 21Shares reported a continually increasing correlation between Bitcoin and the S&P 500 stock index between January 2022 and June 2022.
 The coefficient peaked at +0.70 in June 2022 but has the potential to climb even higher.

-Why Have Bitcoin And Stocks Become Correlated During The Pandemic?
+Bitcoin And Stocks Became Correlated During The Pandemic

 The downturn in economic growth caused by the pandemic led to Central Banks around the world loosening monetary policy.
 Quantitative easing and stimulus cheques resulted in an abundance of retail liquidity, which led to investors acquiring both stocks and cryptocurrencies.
 This led to an alignment of investment methods.
 As a result of the liquidity influx, both asset classes recorded new all-time highs in 2021.
 While the Bitcoin market cap peaked at $1.2 trillion in November 2021, the S&P 500 Index peaked slightly later in December 2021.